zrbrown/mindecrire/README.md

 ## How to use

+### `/`

+Redirects to `/blog`.

+### `/blog`

+Redirects to the latest blog post.
+If there are no blog posts, a blank blog page is displayed.

+### `/blog/post/post-title`

+Display a blog post (here, `post-title`).

+### `/blog/add`

+Add a new blog post.
+The markdown editor can be used to create a post.
+Tags can be added using the "Add Tag" field and button.
+Tags can be removed by clicking the "x" next to the tag name.
+Images can be uploaded to object storage by clicking the "Add Images" button (one or many can be selected at once).
+Once uploaded, a link will appear with the file name.
+Click the link to copy the location formatted as a markdown image to paste into the editor.
+Click the trash can icon to delete the image from object storage.
+If an image upload fails, its link will appear red with two icons.
+The minus icon will cancel the upload (really just removing it from the list on screen).
+The circular arrow icon will retry the upload.
+Hovering over the link will display the error message in a tooltip.
+An added post can be navigated to by its title translated to kebab-case (e.g. "Post Title" becomes "post-title").

+### `/blog/edit/post-title`

+Edit a blog post (here, `post-title`).
+There will be no indication if a post was updated, so use this to fix things like typos.

+### `/blog/update/post-title`

+Update a blog post (here, `post-title`).
+Updates will appear on a blog post, latest first, in a box at the top.

+### `/page`

+Display a static page.
+All static pages are listed on the left of the top navigation bar.

+### `/refresh`

+Display a page with a Refresh link that will refresh the Spring context (All this does is call `/actuator/refresh`).
+This is useful when the configuration needs to be updated without restarting the server.
+This can be useful when doing things like adding a new static page or adding users and changing permissions.

+## How to build

 ### POM

 Add Mindecrire as a compile dependency and your database driver as a runtime dependency.
 If you are using PostgreSQL,